Sexton and Farrell lead warnings of welfare issues with proposed World League

-Global stars including England captain Owen Farrell and Ireland fly-half Johnny Sexton have warned of serious player welfare and integrity concerns over World Rugby’s proposed new competition structure.
+Global stars including Ireland fly-half Johnny Sexton and England captain Owen Farrell have warned of serious player welfare and integrity concerns over World Rugby’s proposed new competition structure.

 The International Rugby Players’ Council held a detailed conference call this week that included nine of the world’s top 10 Test team captains dialling in.